Fees and costs

 If you have any queries or would like to speak to a BUPA representative, please call the BUPA OSHC hotline on 1800 888 942 or visit the website at www.overseasstudenthealth.com.

 Deakin International arranges program length OSHC for students who are arriving from overseas to study in Australia for the first time.
 If you have paid your OSHC fee with your tuition fees, you will automatically be insured with BUPA Australia OSHC.
-Upon your arrival in Australia you will need to order your OSHC card online from BUPA Australia.
+You will receive your BUPA OSHC card from Deakin/BUPA staff at the on-campus Enrolment and Orientation session that is held before teaching period commences.
 Deakin may receive a benefit from health care providers for assisting with the provision of health cover for overseas students.

 For more information about the terms and conditions of your cover, contact BUPA Australia OSHC .